Username or Email

 During her down time, Jessie enjoys keeping active and expanding her experiences in the world though travelling, camping, being with friends and family, and trying her hand at anything new – including jiu-jitsu and knitting!

 Hannah developed a passion for working with children and adolescents throughout her many years coaching gymnastics, volunteering opportunities and during her disability support worker roles whilst studying at university.
 Hannah found that supporting children to achieve their goals, such as learning new skills, improving their self-confidence and initiating social interactions to be truly rewarding.
 Hannah is a Medicare Better Access to Mental Health (BAMH) provider.

 Hannah has a particular interest and expertise in assisting children with handwriting difficulties, fine and gross motor delays, sensory processing challenges, attention and concentration difficulties, and self-regulation difficulties.
 Hannah has experience providing support to children and adolescents with chronic conditions, pain, fatigue and hypermobility.
 This includes; school liaison, graded return to school programs, school observation sessions and providing support around special considerations for school.

 Hannah has created and runs several of our group therapies including;

 Hannah believes in the benefits of good communication between families and healthcare professionals and is enthusiastic about educating communities on the difficulties faced by children with chronic conditions and disabilities.

-Judith is a registered Psychologist with a Masters in Clinical Psychology and is currently undertaking her Clinical Psychology Registrar program.
+Judith is a registered Clinical Psychologist with a Masters in Clinical Psychology.
+Judith is our Mental Health Lead at Western Kids Health.

 Judith grew up in multiple global places which shaped her into the person she is today – at ease in new situations and always open minded towards people from different backgrounds.
 She has 9 years of working experience within the Australian and Dutch health care systems and is passionate about providing mental health services to children, teenagers, young adolescents and their parents.